 If this happens, be suspicious.
 A thief may have gotten your health insurance information and used it to receive medical care, leaving you with the bill.
 This is a form of medical identity theft.

 Take action quickly.
 Report the breach to your medical provider and health insurance company.

 Does this problem sound unlikely?
 It’s not.

-Prescription drug identity theft, when thieves use your medical information to order medication, is common as well.
+Prescription drug identity theft — when thieves use your medical information to order medication — is common as well.

-8. Suspicious changes in your medical records
+8. You see suspicious changes in your medical records

 One tip-off that you’ve become a victim of fraud can be if your medical records include a health condition that you don’t have.
 This could mean that a thief’s medical records have been mingled with your own, potentially damaging your ability to get the care that you need.